Decentralised-Autonomous-Institutions/Rust-UHI-Server/docs/technical.md

 ## Overview

-This document outlines the technical architecture for the Universal Health Interface (UHI) protocol implementation built using Rust, Actix-web, and SQLx.
+This document outlines the technical architecture for the Unified Health Interface (UHI) protocol implementation built using Rust, Actix-web, and SQLx.
 The UHI is an open protocol for various digital health services, enabling a wide variety of interactions between patients and health service providers (HSPs) including appointment booking, teleconsultation, service discovery, and others.

 ## Technology Stack